J-A-St/heat_exchanger_calculation/README.md

 * Logarithmic temperature difference (K)
 * Area (m2)

+## Description HeatExchangerReversed

-HeatExchangerReversed class: Framework to calculate the inlet, outlet temperatures, needed mixer fraction to compensate too large or small area (different operating case) for a counter-current heat exchanger.
+Framework to calculate the inlet, outlet temperatures, needed mixer fraction to compensate too large or small area (different operating case) for a counter-current heat exchanger.
 The logarithmic mean temperature difference is reversed using the Lambert W-function, first mentioned by Euler (1779), as explained by Chen (2019).

 Input:
 * Inlet temperatures (°C)